rymaju/reddit-exercise/README.md

 ### Backend

 I created a very simple REST API (only one endpoint).
-The goal of this API is to serve as a simpler interface for the actual Reddit API.
-The goal of this API is to provide information about top posts of any given subreddit with additional restrictions.
+The goal of this API is to serve as a simpler interface for the actual Reddit API for the purpose of providing information about top posts of a subreddit.

 The backend was created with Node and Express.
 Usual express middleware was included for security although some were disabled for simplicity (CORS, CSP).